-- Development and reconstruction programmes agreed with donors
+- Development and reconstruction programs established with international donors

-- Membership of several regional organisations (Association of Caribbean States, Organisation of American States, CARICOM, CARIFORUM)
+- Membership of regional organisations (Association of Caribbean States, Organization of American States, CARICOM, CARIFORUM)

-- Low level of development and extreme poverty (ranked 163rd out of 188 on HDI)
+- Low level of development and extreme poverty (HDI ranking of 169 out of 189)

 - Political instability and insecurity